s-mushnoori/life-expectancy/README.md

 Column values were modified to be logically consistent.
 One column was found to have >55% missing values, and was dropped.
 For all other columns, missing values were first imputed based on the median value for that _country_.
 The remaining missing values were imputed with the median value for that _year_ (across all countries).
 This was the best way to preserve data quality as well as avoid dropping too many rows.
 More detail can be found in the link above.

-Note that we always want to train test split the data BEFORE imputing mmissing values.
+Note that we always want to train test split the data BEFORE imputing missing values.
 This is to avoid data leakage.
 We want to calculate our median based _only_ on the training data, and impute that information to both the train and test set.

 To this end, a preprocessor class was written to efficiently calculate and impute missing values.

 ---
 ## 3. &nbsp; Exploratory Data Analysis
+EDA can be viewed [here](https://github.com/s-mushnoori/life-expectancy/blob/main/Notebooks/2_EDA.ipynb).
+The results of the EDA are summarized below:

+The purpose of EDA is to understand our dataset better.
+Here we noticed some expected trends such as an inverse correlation between life expectancy and infant mortality rate.
+We also saw some unexpected trends such as a direct (albeit weak) correlation between net alcohol consumption per capita and life expectancy!

+Next, we saw that several features are heavily skewed.
+This was later dealt with to improve model performance.

+We also noted that some of the independent features were strongly correlated.
+This will need further exploration, but for the purposes of this assignment, removing correlated features (multicollinearity) did not improve model performance, so they were ultimately left in the dataset.

 ---
 ## 4. &nbsp; Feature Engineering